rikiod/SpaceCommsApp/README.md

 ----------

 **Fulfillment of Success Criteria:**
+**Table 2** The table below shows the completion of the success criteria as outline in the [planning](#Planning) stage of this document.

 ![Fulfillment on Success Criteria](criteria.png)

-**Fig. 5:** Shows the completion of success criteria for this project.
 The infrastructure for this project was completed as seen by how the operators were able to communicate in English, there were only two inputs, and lights/buzzers have been used sparingly and efficiently.
 While we weren't able to communicate in morse and binary between the planetary bodies yet, we were able to create the infrastructure for creating these programs, This provides us room in the future to continue developing these sections and as a result, meeting our client's needs.

 As of right now, our program has the English input system in which two inputs are used -- the program and the circuitry have both been documented for this in the development section.